bioperl/bioperl.github.io/howtos/SearchIO.md

 ### Analyzing a single report in different ways

-Another common example is analyzing data from a single [BLAST](BLAST "wikilink") report several different ways, such as sorting hits based on particular criteria then printing all hits and [HSPs](HSP "wikilink").
+Another common example is analyzing data from a single [BLAST] report several different ways, such as sorting hits based on particular criteria then printing all hits and [HSPs].
 One could iterate through the list twice, once for sorting the objects and then a second time for printing.
 Note that in this script:

--   A object is passed to the subroutines, not the [SearchIO object](Module:Bio::SearchIO "wikilink") in `$blast_report`
+-   A object is passed to the subroutines, not the [SearchIO object] in `$blast_report`
 -   You must use `rewind` to reset the iterator for the object since there are two iterations through this object (one in each subroutine)

 ```perl